Mexico conference highlights Ducey’s border balancing act

 Stung by a sharp rise in the number of immigrants from Central America seeking asylum in the United States, Trump has made a series of threats to take drastic actions, first threatening to close entry points and later saying he’d impose escalating tariffs on Mexican goods unless its government does more to block migrants from reaching the United States.
 In February, he declared a national emergency to redirect funds from military construction projects, including some in Arizona, to build a wall on the southern border.

 Each time, Ducey has avoided criticizing the president’s actions.
-He’s an ardent supporter of free trade and doesn’t want to see Arizona’s border crossings close, he’s said repeatedly, but national security is most important and he defers to Trump’s judgment on such matters.
+He’s an ardent supporter of free trade and doesn’t want to see Arizona’s border crossings close, he has said repeatedly, but national security is most important and he defers to Trump’s judgment on such matters.

 Mixing with a crowd of business and government leaders from both countries last week, he tried to separate Trump’s words from his actions.